Paul was writing to Timothy and the Bible says in I Timothy 1:1, “Paul, an

 not as many recognize His divinity.

 word.
-We use the word “hope” to mean maybe something will happen and maybe it won’t,
+We use the word “hope” to mean maybe something will happen and maybe it will not,

 such as, “I hope we get some rain this weekend.”
 The word “hope” in the Bible